Do I have ADHD?

 Getting a diagnosis if you’re over 18

-Unfortunately, obtaining a formal diagnosis of adult ADHD is a time-intensive and expensive pursuit in Australia as there are long waiting times for psychiatrists and ADHD specialist assessment clinics and the costs of these comprehensive assessments are significant.
+Unfortunately, obtaining a formal adult ADHD diagnosis is a time-intensive and expensive pursuit in Australia.
+Often, waiting times for psychiatrists and ADHD specialist assessment clinics can be long and the costs of these comprehensive assessments are significant.

-If you’re looking to get diagnosed, or are currently on a waitlist for a diagnosis, check out some practical things you can do to manage your symptoms in the meantime.
+If you’re looking to get diagnosed, or are currently on a waitlist for an ADHD diagnosis, check out some practical things you can do to manage your symptoms in the meantime.

 🤔 Do I need to get a formal diagnosis?